-- Achieved.
+- Chieved.
 No lost time incident occurred. - Achieved.
 Audit completed in August 2007 and management report on compliance produced. - Achieved.
-Safety Case produced and 31 management workplace observations conducted. - Achieved.
+Safety Case produced and 31 management workplace observations conducted. - Chieved.
 Regular Safety Flash publications on our intranet. - Partially achieved.
 Emergency Management Plan updated.

-- Maintain the lost time injury frequency rate of zero - Incorporate a positive lead safety performance indicator into our performance reporting system - Improve the Bunbury depot's cylinder storage facility - Provide comprehensive training for personnel on the Emergency Management Plan and conduct an emergency exercise. - Engage personnel to improve our safety culture and implement an action plan to improve safety in the workplace
+- Maintain the lost time injury frequency rate of zero. - Incorporate a positive lead safety performance indicator into our performance reporting system. - Improve the Bunbury depot's cylinder storage facility.

 The major focus for our business is the continued safe production and distribution of industrial, medical and specialty gases.
 The major environmental focus is the ongoing management of lime waste at the Henderson site.
 Lime waste is a by-product from our acetylene production facility and is regularly removed by a licensed contractor for reuse as raw material in a manufacturing process.
-From a safety perspective, we focused our attention on re-surfacing the Henderson test station f oor in an effort to minimise the risk of rolling gas cylinders on an uneven surface.
+From a safety perspective, we focused our attention on re-surfacing the Henderson test station floor in an effort to minimise the risk of rolling gas cylinders on an uneven surface.